augnairobi/.github/profile/README.md

 ## Overview
 **Mission: Democratizing Hardware Development.**

+Arduino User Group Nairobi.
+A home to makers, where we are promoting the [Arduino](https://www.arduino.cc/) values while spreading the open-source philosophy.

-AUGNairobi is an award-winning nonprofit dedicated to democratizing Hardware development through open education, open source and open science.
-AUNairobi supports a research and engineering community.
+Democratizing Hardware development through open education, open source and open science.

 ## How to join AUG
 **AUGNairobi Community Members:** Anyone can become part of the Arduino User Group Nairobi community by joining one of our online platforms: